alvink92/Practice-C-Programming/README.md

 # Practice-C-Programming

 # ./DataStructures/
-Quick, proof of concept, implementation of some practical data structures to learn C pointers and syntax
+Quick, proof of concept, implementation of some practical data structures to learn C pointers and memory allocation

 # ./ProjectEulerProblems/
-Quick solutions to some of the project euler problems on page one of https://projecteuler.net/archives to practice and learn C's syntax and limitations
+Quick solutions to some of the project euler problems on page one of https://projecteuler.net/archives to learn C's syntax